©2016 by Steven K. Roberts

 The heavy red and black battery wiring is next: a main disconnect switch, 300-amp fuse block, a shunt for current measurement… then the cables (2/0 size) disappear into a steel cabinet where they are connected to a bank of AGM deep-cycle marine batteries.
-I had the big cables custom made and terminated by Genuinedealz, which, despite the name, has become my favorite resource for marine wiring stuff.
+I had the big cables custom made and terminated by Custom Cable USA (formerly Genuinedealz), which has become my favorite resource for marine wiring.

 Behind the access door, it’s the usual rat’s nest of cabling.
 The key bits of advice here are to provide a generous hinge loop to allow gradual twist rather than focused wire flexion, use stranded wire only, and make sure cables are well clamped to something solid before they are terminated (to prevent breakage at the stress-riser of a crimp).

 This may look like a crazy amount of power-related hardware, but consider the capabilities, starting with the 30-amp marine shore power connector mounted on the outside of the nose cone (a very short cable run to the main breaker).
 Normally, I have a standard marine cordset running to a nearby building (house, lab, or marina), with a pigtail adapter on the other end that converts it to the 3-blade RV standard.
 This keeps the hardware interoperable with boat stuff.

 I have a couple of other AC options.
 First, if needs are modest (lighting and office equipment, not machine tools), I use an adapter that converts to a 15-amp household-style plug and go sniffing for an outlet with a regular orange outdoor extension cord in hand.
 Failing that, the pigtail adapter is long enough to plug into a quiet little Honda eu2000i generator (2 kilowatts, link to newer model) that rests neatly on a shelf just below the nose cone.